-- A treasurer & administrator
+- A book-keeper & administrator this position is currently vacant

 - A youth and family worker

 - A cleaner based at East & Old

 - A church secretary and roll keeper

 - 2 organists who are paid

 - A kid's club leader and cleaner at Inverarity

 All work on a part-time basis, across the two sites to support the everyday running of our very busy church.
-They are currently line-managed by the team leaders of the relevant team their work pertains to, but this could be something our new minister would want to assume responsibility for if they wish.
+They are currently line-managed by the team leaders of the relevant team their work pertains to, but this could be something our new minister could assume responsibility for if they wish.